-Students may take no more than one course (up to four credits) during a single immersion term, and cannot petition to take in excess of four credits.
+Students may take no more than one course during a single immersion term, and cannot petition to take in excess of one course.

 No more than 22 credit hours can be earned between a spring semester and a fall semester; of that 22, a maximum of 9 hours can be transferred in from outside Centenary.